siewml95/UCLSPMS/readme.md

 ## Working Product
 https://djmatch.herokuapp.com

+The admin credential is :
+email - test@gmail.com
+password - qwerty12

 ## Testing
 There are three possible Web browsers to test on.
 Chrome, Mozilla and PhantomJS.
 But you need to install the driver for each broswer.